-- \bowtie Declaration that any non-recycled wood raw material is covered by the FSC/PEFC control schemes. - \bowtie Declarations that polyvinyl chloride (PVC) and other halogenated plastics have not been used.
-Appendix 5 can be used. - \bowtie Declarations that aluminum and other metals have not been used.
-Appendix 5 can be used. - \bowtie If labels are used: Specification from the manufacturer showing that the label is - \bowtie If labels are used: Specification from the manufacturer showing that the adhesive is water soluble.
+- Declaration that any non-recycled wood raw material is covered by the FSC/PEFC control schemes. - Declarations that polyvinyl chloride (PVC) and other halogenated plastics have not been used.
+Appendix 5 can be used. - Declarations that aluminium and other metals have not been used.
+Appendix 5 can be used. - If labels are used: Specification from the manufacturer showing that the label is of paper. - If labels are used: Specification from the manufacturer showing that the adhesive is water soluble.

-Legislation and infrastructure are in place for paper-/cardboard collection and recycling in the Nordic countries31.
-To promote the use of recycled materials and to save virgin resources, an obligatory requirement on the amount of recycled materials is introduced.
-The 90% and 70% recycled material requirement levels respectively, are based on current licence data for dishwasher detergents and laundry detergents as well as on further correspondence with stakeholders.
+Legislation and infrastructure are in place for paper-/cardboard collection and recycling in the Nordic countries32.
+To promote the use of recycled materials and to save virgin resources, an obligatory requirement on the amount of recycled materials for corrugated board packaging is introduced.
+For cardboard packaging there are currently no or very low availability of recycled material that would be strong enough for larger professional product packaging.

 Two-sided plastic laminate is not allowed since the doble layer impedes the pulpability and leads to a low degree of fibre recovery.
 Specialized pulpers are required to obtain good fibre recovery for two-sided laminates.
-A significant proportion of the Nordic board waste is currently not sent to such specialised facilities32.
+However, a significant proportion of the Nordic board waste is currently not sent to such specialised facilities33.